salihfurkaan/Shopping-List/README.md

 ---

-A basic shopping list application in the way of being an Android developer.
+A basic shopping list application using Jetpack Compose.